HamedX2Z/cpanel-backup-to-telegram/README.md

 $dbPass   = 'your_cpanel_db_password';

 $cpanelUser = 'your_cpanel_username';         // Without domain
-You must replace these with your actual cPanel/database/bot credentials.
+You must replace these with your actual cPanel username.

 3. 💬 Get Your Telegram Chat ID
 Create a bot via @BotFather